dcmi/usage/proposals/2018_iso-related/VOTING.md

 | 06-13  | xx-xx  | _      |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   1  |   _  | #18 [Examples for dct:identifier](https://github.com/dcmi/usage/blob/master/proposals/2018_iso-related/note_identifier.md)
 | 06-13  | xx-xx  | _      |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   _  |   1  |   _  | #19 [Comment for dct:mediator](https://github.com/dcmi/usage/blob/master/proposals/2018_iso-related/note_mediator.md)

+Note: 1 (approve), 0 (abstain), -1 (reject)
+* AI and VC vote as one (Europeana)
+* JH and SH vote as one (DNB)
+* If 13 vote: at least 7 for; no more than 3 against
+* If 12 vote: at least 6 for; no more than 3 against
+* If 11 vote: at least 6 for; no more than 2 against
+* If 10 vote: at least 5 for; no more than 2 against
+* If  9 vote: at least 5 for; no more than 2 against
+* If  8 vote: at least 4 for; no more than 2 against
+* If  7 vote: at least 4 for; no more than 1 against
+* See [Usage Board Process (https://github.com/dcmi/usage/blob/master/documents/process/index.md)

 ### FORMAL VOTES - CLOSED